Embird Embroidery Software

 Outline Parameters

-Minimum Length of Stitch - defines the shortest stitches generated when compiling an Outline object into actual stitches.
+Minimum Length of Stitch - Sets the shortest allowable stitch generated during compilation.

-Maximum Length of Stitch - defines the longest stitches generated when compiling an Outline object into actual stitches.
+Maximum Length of Stitch - Sets the longest allowable stitch generated during compilation.

 Other Parameters